fluencelabs/cli/docs/configs/service.md

 # service.yaml

 Defines a [Marine service](https://fluence.dev/docs/build/concepts/#services), most importantly the modules that the service consists of.
-You can use `flox service new` command to generate a template for new service
+You can use `fluence service new` command to generate a template for new service

 ## Properties